 In the late 1500’s the first secular music conservatories were founded in Italy, in orphanages.
 The social benefits of music making, the ability to create community, catalyze the growth of young people, and create social change was a founding principle of music instruction not just for the most talented but for those most in need.
-The newest initiative in creative youth development from the Massachusetts Cultural Council celebrates and supports music making as a vital tool in creating whole and healthy young people throughout the Commonwealth.
+The Mass Cultural Council celebrates and supports music making as a vital tool in creating whole and healthy young people throughout the Commonwealth.

-SerHacer is a part of the MCC's Creative
+SerHacer is a part of the Mass Cultural Council's Creative

 Youth Initiative.
-For updates on SerHacer, join our Creative Youth News list, and visit Seen & Heard, MCC's Creative Youth Development blog.
+For updates on SerHacer, join our Creative Youth News list, and visit Seen & Heard, our Creative Youth Development blog.